-QuarkXPress projects contain two kinds of default design grids: master page grids and text box grids.
+There are two kinds of default design grids: Master page grids and text box grids.
 Every page and every text box has a design grid associated with it.
 You can hide or show design grids for an entire layout by choosing View > Page Grids or View > Text Box Grids.